Germany

 Explore the inbound data in full

 Use our visualisations to see data from this market in greater depth and clarity.
 Compare annual statistics, and filter by age group, gender, trip duration and more.
-It includes seasonality, trip purpose and regional spread of visitors to UK destinations.
-These data are based on the International Passenger Survey, conducted by the Office for National Statistics (ONS).
+Includes seasonality, trip purpose and regional spread of visitors to UK destinations.
+This data is based on the International Passenger Survey, conducted by the Office for National Statistics (ONS).

 Perceptions of Britain in the German market

-- Activities that appeal to potential visitors from Germany include ‘driving through the countryside in England’, ‘visiting Madame Tussauds’, ‘spotting wildlife in the Scottish Highlands’, ‘sharing stories over a pint with locals in a cosy rural pub’ and ‘going hiking on the South West coast’.
+- Activities that appeal to potential visitors from Germany include ‘driving through the countryside in England’, ‘visiting Madame Tussauds’, ‘spotting wildlife in the Scottish Highlands’, ‘sharing stories over a pint with locals in a cosy rural pub’ and ‘going hiking on the South West coast’ (NBI, 2019).

 Global context